Bio

 My journey into art initially started out as somewhat of a staggered one.
 As a youngster I was constantly drawing, sketching or doodling(defacing school exercise books).
 Moving forward into my teens, I abandoned this lifelong obsession for a short period and trained / qualified as an apprentice panel beater.

-It wasn't long before I was juggling evening courses in Art and Design with my ill-fated career choice.
+But it wasn't long before I was juggling evening courses in Art and Design with my ill-fated career choice.
 Shortly following this with a one year diploma in Design at Jacob Kramer.

 By the time I’d completed these, my enthusiasm for Art superseded everything and after completing a Fine Art degree at Leeds University, I was completely hooked on applying paint to canvas